-Ruko is a martial art which specialises in Striking, Standup Grappling and Submission Wrestling techniques.
+Ruko is a South African martial art which specialises in Kickboxing, Standup Grappling and Submission techniques.

-Ruko consist of Full Contact Kickboxing and Strategic Striking, similar to Karate and Old School WTF Taekwondo.
+Ruko's Striking techniques consist of Kickboxing and Strategic Striking, similar to Karate and Taekwondo.
 The Kickboxing techniques are based on a combination of Punches, Knees and Kicks to setup various effective strikes, and adopts the principle of "Death By A Thousand Cuts".
 The objective is to overwhelming an opponent with a high volume of strikes in order to brake-down their defence and land effective strikes.
-The Strategic Striking techniques are based on distance management and speed, and adopts the principle of "One Shot, One Kill".
+The Strategic Striking techniques is based on distance management and speed, and adopts the principle of "One Shot, One Kill".
 The objective is to use footwork, feints and strategy to land an effective strike.

-The Standup Grappling and Submission Wresting techniques consist of Throws, Takedowns, Sweeps and Chokehold Submissions.
+Ruko's Standup Grappling and Submission techniques consist of Throws, Takedowns, Sweeps and Chokehold Submissions.
 The objective is to control a resisting opponent, without the use of strikes.
 Once a Ruko student has established control, they stop an opponent from harming them.
-This dominant, controlled position allows the Ruko student to dictate where the fight will continue and if it needs to continue.
+This controlled position allows the Ruko student to dictate where the fight will continue and if it needs to continue.

 The videos below are references of techniques which are taught in Ruko.